 If you’re a contractor working with a property management company, we ask that you:

-• Always verify that your insurance policies meet the required endorsements, including Additional Insured, Waiver of Subrogation, and Primary and Non-Contributory provisions.
+- Always verify that your insurance policies meet the required endorsements.

-• Ensure your ACORD certificate explicitly names the property management company, such as PMI James River, with all necessary endorsements attached.
+- Ensure your certificate explicitly names the property management company with all necessary endorsements attached.

 Final Thoughts